 As a rule, if pre-eclampsia is severe then delivery sooner rather than later is best.
 If pre-eclampsia is not too severe then postponing delivery until nearer the full term may be best.

 Until your baby is delivered, other treatments that may be considered include:

 - Medication to reduce your blood pressure.
 This may be an option for a while if pre-eclampsia is not too severe.
 If your blood pressure is reduced it may help to allow your pregnancy to progress further before you give birth to your baby.

 - Steroid drugs.
-These may be advised to help mature your baby's lungs if doctors feel that there is a chance that labour will need to be induced or that they will need to deliver your baby by Caesarean section and your baby is still premature.
+These may be advised to help your baby's lungs to mature if doctors feel that there is a chance that they will need to deliver your baby and your baby is still premature.

-- Magnesium sulphate.
-Studies have shown that if mothers with pre-eclampsia are given magnesium sulphate, it roughly halves the risk of them developing eclampsia.
-Magnesium sulphate is an anticonvulsant (it helps to stop you having a seizure) and it seems to prevent eclampsia much better than other types of anticonvulsants.
+- Magnesium sulfate.
+Studies have shown that if mothers with pre-eclampsia are given magnesium sulfate, it roughly halves the risk of them developing eclampsia.
+Magnesium sulfate is an anticonvulsant (it helps to stop you having a seizure) and it seems to prevent eclampsia much better than other types of anticonvulsants.
 It is usually given for about 24 hours by a drip (a slow infusion directly into a vein) around the time of delivery.